Terms and Conditions for GroceryAid Event Bookings

 Support for recipients of unacceptable behaviour:

-In the unlikely event of someone being a recipient of unwanted or unacceptable behaviour at our events we will ensure appropriate support is offered as priority.
-This may include any combination of the following:
+In the unlikely event of someone being a recipient of unwanted or unacceptable behaviour at our events, we will prioritise offering appropriate support.
+This may include:

 Information:

-We reserve the right to review, change or replace the contents of this Event Code of Conduct to reflect the changing needs of GroceryAid and / or to comply with new legislation.
+We reserve the right to review, change or update this Event Code of Conduct as needed to meet GroceryAid’s changing needs or to comply with new legislation.

 14. Contact details

-If you have any questions, you should direct them to the GroceryAid events team: [email protected].
+If you have any questions, please contact our events team: events@groceryaid.org.uk.